Drop-sets are a popular training technique among strength athletes. But how effective are they really?

 In strength sports you work with sets: series of repetitions until you (almost) can no longer.
 That means training to (almost) muscle failure.
 The most common form of this is that you finish your set at roughly two reps before muscle failure.
 So two reps remain ‘in the tank’, also known as 2 RIR (Reps In Reserve).
 Training with RIR means that you train hard, but don’t push yourself too hard.
 The latter prevents unnecessary effort and allows you to complete more productive sets (training volume).
 On balance, that produces more muscle growth than training to complete muscle failure.

 By training to near muscle failure you create mechanical tension, the main mechanism behind muscle growth.
-The right amount of mechanical tension gives a growth stimulus: it triggers muscle protein synthesis.
+The right amount of mechanical tension gives a growth stimulus: it stimulates muscle protein synthesis.

 You should take sufficient rest between sets: 2 to 5 minutes, depending on your goal and the type of exercise.